-New for FY11: The Project Narrative is NOT the formal clinical trial protocol (as in previous years).
+The Project Narrative is NOT the formal clinical trial protocol (in contrast with previous years).
 Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 6-8 described below.
 Failure to submit these attachments as part of the application package will result in rejection of the entire application.

-• Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf."
+• Attachment 1: Project Narrative 20-page limit): Upload as "ProjectNarrative.pdf."